Ekorz-boop/arm-robot-ev3/README.md

 This part should give a general introduction to your project.

+This project is a University project where a lego mindstorms robot (ev3) is supposed to be programmed with different user stories in mind.
+The main objective/feature of the project is to enable the robot arm to sort lego bricks according to different criterias.

 ## Getting started

 This section is supposed to guide a new developer through the steps of how to set up the project and install the deppendencies they need to start developing.
+* Clone the project folder to your computer using git bash ("git clone https://github.com/Ekorz-boop/arm-robot-ev3") in a destination of your choice

+* Make sure you have ev3dev-browser, Lego Mindstorms EV3 Microython, Python and Flake8 (optional but recommended) installed.
+You can install these in the extensions tab in visual studio code.

+* Open the folder in visual studio code and sync your instance to the repository using ("git pull") in the folder or via source control in visual studio code.

 ## Building and running